typesense/laravel-scout-typesense-driver/README.md

-**Note: This library is in the process of being adopted into Typesense.
-See [here](https://github.com/typesense/laravel-scout-typesense-engine/issues/1) for updates.**
+**Note: This library is in the process of being adopted into the Typesense Github org.
+Follow [this issue](https://github.com/typesense/laravel-scout-typesense-engine/issues/1) for updates.
+In the meantime, please continue to use [the original library](https://github.com/devloopsnet/laravel-scout-typesense-engine) instead.**

 ---